 Rey Flores is a trial lawyer and combat veteran who brings to the courtroom the same focus, creativity and will to win that he displayed during his time on active duty with the U.S. Army.
 An honors graduate of the University of Texas School of Law and a dean’s list graduate of the United States Military Academy at West Point, Mr. Flores has tried 26 cases to verdict with 16 of those as lead counsel.

-Mr. Flores has represented clients in cases involving breach of contract, labor and employment disputes, catastrophic personal injury, and real estate matters in both state and federal court.
+Mr. Flores has represented clients in cases involving breach of contract, labor and employment disputes, catastrophic personal injury, construction law matters and real estate matters in both state and federal court.
 His previous experience includes work as both a prosecutor and criminal defense attorney and as lead counsel on some of the most complex, significant, and high-profile national security cases in the United States.
 Mr. Flores was recently appointed as a special prosecutor by the State of Texas.

 Mr. Flores’ litigation experience also includes matters involving Latin America, where his language ability and cultural understanding bring significant value to clients with international disputes.